Youth suicide: Intervention

-One organization in Australia has found that young people who feel connected, supported, and understood are less likely to die by suicide.
 Reports on the attitudes of young people identified as at risk of suicide have been released.
 Such reports support the notion that connectedness, a sense of being supported and respected, is a protective factor for young people at risk of suicide.
 According to Pueblo Suicide Prevention Center (PSPC) for some reason kids today are experiencing more pressure.
+There are many strategies that one can do to be more supported and connected with others, like joining a club or support group and becoming more involved with the community.
+Spending more time with others and creating a close and trusted community can be very supportive like a safe space.
+Engaging in new activities or becoming more involved in different hobbies can be a great way to become more connected and feel more secure and supported by others.

-For immediate help, contact SAMHSA's National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
+For immediate help, one can contact SAMHSA's National Suicide Prevention Lifeline at 1-800-273-TALK (8255).